Harlan2001/Structure-and-interpretation-of-computer-programs/README.md

 Besides, i decide to write the journal of the process that i learn everyday.Not only for the record of learning, but also as a journal for imporving my english expression.

-I usually read blogs on CSDN and github. but i don't usually write anything or share my code on any internet forum.
-I guess i am too shy and afraid of being judged or commented by others.
+I usually read blogs on CSDN or project on github, but i don't usually write anything or share my code on any internet forum.
+I am glad to do this to share the things that i am doing with my classmates and friends on github.

 Thank you